PCCN Quiz -13

 Advocacy includes supporting families when their concerns are overlooked.

-CU.
+DM.
 A patient becomes agitated when told they must be NPO for testing.
 What is the nurse’s best action?

 Oops!
 Revisit techniques for patient education and de-escalation.